karlwith/Raw-Neural-Net/README.md

 ## Colour prediction
-Console application in C# using neural network with to predict the ideal font colour (black or white) to display over any given background colour (red, green, blue).
+Console application in C# using neural network with to predict the ideal font colour (black or white) to display over any given background colour (RGB representation).

 100 training samples were generated manually to train the network with.
 The background was defined by red, green, blue values of the range 0-255 and ideal font colour 0 for black, 1 for white.

 This list of 100 entries was shuffled in excel then split into 75 lines for training data and 25 for test data.
 Red, green and blue values (0-255) were normalized (0-1).

 Some large errors exist due to the at times subjective nature of background / font aesthetics.